JimmyKenMerchant/RaspberryPi/sound_test/README.md

 * DMA mainly depends on Peripheral Bus of SoC (e.g. Advanced Peripheral Bus: APB), so long transfer length may cause a issue on PWM, such as noisy wave.
 To avoid this, we need to consider of length of transfer by DMA.
 Peripheral Bus is used by a lot of peripheral blocks to access CPU or other blocks, which may have more dominance than DMA.

 * See Application Note (AN) 228, "Implementing DMA on ARM SMP Systems" in Application Notes and Tutorial of ARM website.
 This article describes relationship between DMA and ARM well.

+* RasPi is not a tool to source electric current, but to source electric voltage.
+If you want to make big sound with your RasPi solely, it will make any possible malfunction.
+Even if you source PWM from any GPIO, the current from the GPIO should be under 1mA.
+Furthermore, I tested 2K Resister and 10K Resister to attach GPIO for PWM output as an attenuator.
+10K Resister apparently made RasPi stable, but 2K Resister made RasPi take on unpredictable malfunctions, such as stopping the PWM and Video output.
+PWM output seems to be more sensitive to electric conditions than others.
+Any anti-static measure is needed for the properly working.